 A 6-week program that equips parents to better advocate on behalf of their special needs children.

-Public Health Nurse Breastfeeding Support Group - (Please note: This is run every other week staring from the 17th January 2019) from 11.45am-12.45pm
+Public Health Nurse Breastfeeding Support Group - (Please note: This is run every other week please call the Family Rescource centre for dates) from 11.45am-12.45pm

 Spend some quality 1 on 1 time with your child.